dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

 ones.

 **A note on Share Certification.**
-In lieu of share verification information, in symmetric encryption, a sender needs to certify shares so that parties cannot tamper with them.
+In lieu of share verification information in SS-share(), a sender needs to certify shares so that parties cannot tamper with them.

 A naive way would be for the sender to simply sign every share.